espenfjo/pyharmony/PROTOCOL.md

 down.
 It looks like the `deviceId` parameter is some numeric identifier of the device you're sending the command for.
 I assume this can be obtained from the sync protocol but have not yet investigated.

+## Command Types

+As mentioned above there are various commands that can be sent to your device.
+Here is a very incomplete list of commands
+* AppleTV
+  * DirectionUp
+  * DirectionDown
+  * DirectionLeft
+  * DirectionRight